 Specifically in reference to Northerners suspected of sympathizing with the Southern rebellion, the name is said to have been first used in Greeley's New York "Tribune," July 20, 1861.
 Charles H. Coleman, "The Use of the Term 'Copperhead' During the Civil War" ["Mississippi Valley Historical Review" 25 (1938), p.263] traces it to an anonymous letter against Ohio anti-war Democrats in the Cincinnati "Commercial" newspaper in the summer of 1861.
+The Woodsfield, Ohio, "Spirit of Democracy" for Sept.
+18, 1861, quotes "The last Guernsey Times" as calling Democrats "disunion copperheads."
 It seems not to have been in widespread use until summer 1862.
+Before the war it was a colloquial name for the old U.S. copper penny.
 Related: Copperheadism.